pol-sb/CoulombChargesTrap/README.md

 These simulations lead to simple, "polyhedral" structures if the system is cooled to low enough temperatures.
 The program aims to help visualize these structures by finding the potential energy minimum of the system and its geometry by using the Monte Carlo method.

 The code is VERY unoptimized as of now, but it will be improved in the future.
-The potential energy calculations are performed using the GPU by means of the "numba" python module.
+The potential energy calculations are performed using the GPU by means of the [numba](https://numba.pydata.org/) python module.

 ## Getting Started <a name = "getting_started"></a>